ivan-zapreev/Distributed-Translation-Infrastructure/README.md

 ##Literature and references

-This project is originally based on the followin literature:
+This project is originally based on the following literature:

-_ToDo: Put the BibText entries into linked files_
+_ToDo: Put the BibTex entries into linked files_
 _ToDo: Add the paper of Ken LM_
 _ToDo: Add the SMT book_